-What is needed for me to take care leave in order to care for a close relative or friend who suffers from a serious illness, or filial leave to care for someone who is terminally ill?
-And am I entitled to receive salary during filial or care leave?
+What is needed for you to take care leave to care for a close relative or friend who suffers from a serious illness, or filial leave to care for someone who is terminally ill?
+And are you entitled to receive salary during filial or care leave?
 Learn about the conditions and possibilities for filial and care leave.

 You can apply for leave from work to look after or care for a close relative or friend who suffers from a terminal or serious illness.
 Both family members and friends can apply for leave - the decisive factor is that you have a personal relationship with the person in question.